More shows this year! In Garrison, Croton Falls, and online

 I have been lucky to learn from more than a few eminent teachers, including Daniel Greene and Robert Liberace, and have completed numerous works and commissions.
 I have also taught, and am looking forward to teaching more.

 In 2019, I finished an oil portrait series for the Jefferson Valley Mall, where I had my studio - “Your Corner Artist” - for about ten months.
 My first painting of WWII veteran Lenny Tosto was unveiled in the spring of 2018.
 Lenny is a beloved member of the mall community, so his selection as the debut subject was no accident.
 Amanda is also on the wall - she ran guest services - and so is Rocky; I'll bet you can guess what he does at the JVM.
 It’s exciting to have highlighted the people who animate the mall’s corridors each day, and to have completed 14 paintings, each with a different perspective.
 Check out a recent article about my work!
-And I'm looking forward to "Let's Face It," a group show online, starting November 21, 2020: http://www.tompkinscorners.org/lets-face-it-exhibit.html
+And I was honored to be an invited artist for "Let's Face It," a group show online, that ran from November through December, 2020: http://www.tompkinscorners.org/lets-face-it-exhibit.html

 By appointment.
 Please call: